elatov/elatov.github.io/_posts/2013-03-07-rhcsa-and-rhce-chapter-6-package-management.md

 ### Createrepo

-Now let&#8217;s get to creating a custom repository, I had an example of how to create one from the Install DVD in <a href="http://virtuallyhyper.com/2013/01/rhcsa-and-rhce-chapter-3-disks-and-partitioning/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/rhcsa-and-rhce-chapter-3-disks-and-partitioning/']);">Chapter 3</a>.
+Now let's get to creating a custom repository, I had an example of how to create one from the Install DVD in <a href="http://virtuallyhyper.com/2013/01/rhcsa-and-rhce-chapter-3-disks-and-partitioning/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/rhcsa-and-rhce-chapter-3-disks-and-partitioning/']);">Chapter 3</a>.
 But what if we wanted to create one with custom packages.
 From the Deployment guide:

 > **5.3.6.
 Creating a Yum Repository**
 > To set up a Yum repository, follow these steps: